Victor T. Adamo

 Theodore A. Calianos, II, MD, FACS is a board certified plastic surgeon and has been in practice since 1998.
 He was in private practice for 13 years prior to joining the Medical Affiliates of Cape Cod (MACC) in 2011.
 He remains in full time practice and has served as the medical director of MACC since 2015.
 He was elected to the board of Coverys in June 2013 and serves on its Audit and Investment committees.
 He has been active in organized medicine since residency at the local, state, and national levels.
 He is currently one of the Massachusetts Delegates to the AMA.
 He has been honored with an AMA Foundation Leadership Award.

-Fabiola Cobarrubias, MD, MBA has been a director of NORCAL Group since 2012, and served as a hospitalist consultant to NORCAL’s Claims Advisory Committee since 2008.
+Fabiola Cobarrubias, MD, MBA has been a director of NORCAL Mutual Insurance Company since 2012, and served as a hospitalist consultant to NORCAL’s Claims Advisory Committee since 2008.
 She currently chairs the NORCAL Governance committee and is an NACD Governance Fellow.
 She works as a hospitalist at California Pacific Medical Center, where she held the position of Medical Director – Hospitalist Service from 2004 to 2011.
 She is also a founder, past president, and current board member of Pacific Inpatient Medical Group.
 In addition she serves on the board of Brown and Toland Physicians, a comprehensive multi-specialty independent practice association serving San Francisco and the Bay Area.

 Barbara Glogiewicz, BSN, Esq., represents doctors, hospitals, dentists, and long-term care facilities.
 An accomplished trial lawyer who also has a nursing degree and experience working for a hospital, she understands the legal challenges her clients face on a daily basis.